 be raised, particularly where business ventures or other intangible items are financed.
 The most significant is

 that business ventures or other intangible items are not subject to being leased under UCC Art.
-2A
+2A and that,

 therefore, the leases may be voidable or unenforceable in whole or part.
 At the very least, under applicable